Georgette-Lumbe/book_game/README.md

 7. [Pep8](http://pep8online.com/) was used to test and validate the code.
 8. [Youtube](https://www.youtube.com/) was used for further clarification.
 9. [Text to Ascii Art Generator](http://patorjk.com/software/taag/#p=display&f=Bloody&t=See%20you) was used to generate a styling logo name and a good bye message.
+10. [Convertio](https://convertio.co/mp4-gif/) was used to convert MP4 to gif for testing.
-10. Snipping Tools was used to do screenshots of the site and add into README and TESTING file.
+11. Snipping Tools was used to do screenshots of the site and add into README and TESTING file.

 [Back to top](#introduction "Goto introduction")